plausible/docs/docs/google-analytics-import.md

 Data is imported in aggregate for each date, from your first Google Analytics visitor until your first Plausible Analytics visitor.
 This is to avoid double-counting visits.

 We also have measures in place to detect and avoid double-counting visitors if you import multiple properties into the same Plausible dashboard.
-Here's an example:
+Here's an example of how it works:

 1. You started counting visitors with Plausible for a specific site on March 11th 2024
 2. You do the first Google Analytics import into that Plausible dashboard and choose your old UA property.
 We automatically import the data from when you started using that UA property until you stopped using it (say Oct 25th 2008 to May 19th 2023)
 3. You do another Google Analytics import into that same Plausible dashboard and this time choose your newer GA4 property.
 We automatically import the data from when you stopped using UA until you started using Plausible (May 19th 2023 to Mar 11th 2024)

 This makes it easy and convenient to import all your historical stats without having any gaps in the data and without any double-counting.
 It also allows you the flexibility to choose the order in which you import your historical properties into Plausible.
-For instance, if you've used GA4 and UA simultanously for some time, you can choose which data you prefer to keep in Plausible and do that specific import first.
+For instance, if you've used GA4 and UA simultanously for some time, you can choose which data you prefer to keep in Plausible and import that specific property first.
 The subsequent import will cover the missing date ranges.

 :::tip Do you want your Google Analytics data to replace the native Plausible data up to today?
 This isn't recommended as the native data is superior to the imported data but it's possible if you wish to do so.
 You can [reset the Plausible stats](reset-site-data.md) first and make the import after that